Introduction

 Performance

-Batch your requests - Send multiple records in each request rather than one at a time
+Batch requests: Send multiple records per request instead of one at a time (up to 20 records per batch).

-Implement retry logic for transient errors (5xx responses) with exponential backoff
+Retry on transient failures: Implement retry logic for 5xx errors using exponential backoff.

-Schedule regular syncs to keep your data fresh in Enterpret
+Schedule regular syncs: Run periodic syncs to keep your data up to date in Enterpret.

 Security